Skip to content

 Dangerous holiday foods and drinks for dogs

-If you suspect your best friend has gotten into any of these dangerous foods or any toxin you can call an animal poison control telephone hotline 24/7.
+If you suspect your dog has ingested any of these foods or another toxin, contact an animal poison control hotline immediately, available 24/7.

 Animal Poison Control Hotline